TheRiceCold/kaizen/README.md

 > Kaizen is heavy in development.
 If something doesn't work, feel free to open an [issue](https://github.com/TheRiceCold/kaizen/issues/new).

 - Dashboard: A notion-like informative dashboard for productive boost.
+- Knowledge: A dashboard widget that shows random quotes, facts and questions to improve your knowledge.
 - Ask: an multi ai chatbot widget that integrates Gemini, llama3, ChatGPT
-- Actions Menu: Useful tools like zoom, recorder, screenshots, annotation, color wheel and pomodoro.
+- Popup tools: Useful tools like zoom, recorder, screenshots, draw, color wheel and pomodoro.
 - Quicksettings: to interact with notifications, networks, bluetooth and audio.
 - Overview: View your hyprland workspaces and windows.
-- Status Bar Indicator: Indicates volume, brightness, song title, song visualizer, recorder time and pomodoro.
+- Statusbar Indicator: Indicates volume, brightness, song title, song visualizer, and recorder.
 - Settings: A window dialog for customization
 - ...and more!